monster1935/rust-lang-case/README.md

 # rust-lang-case
-a repo for rust code practice
+This repo is used for store some rust case.